Do You Require a New Washer Door Boot Gasket Seal?

 Let’s skip unpacking and get to work!

-Attach the new seal thoroughly to the washer’s tub and secure it by retaining the clamp and make sure the water supply is on the top near the water connector.
+Attach the new seal thoroughly to the washer’s tub, secure it by retaining the clamp, and ensure the water supply is on the top near the water connector.
 It should be facing and located this way.

 Double-check that the seal is firmly seated and in the correct position.

 - STEP 5

-Put back the front panel and fix it in place by fastening the screws.
+Put the front panel back and fix it by fastening the screws.

 Place the latch back in.

 Secure the seal in place with the retainer clamp.

-Connect and install the user interface panel back into place and top and bottom panels.
+Connect and install the user interface panel back into place and the top and bottom panels.

 Ensure that all the screws are in the right places and well-tightened once the panels are assembled.